brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

 ### FluxCD Manifest

-[//]: # (TODO: Validate this information - what needs validation?)
+> _NOTE_: this section needs improvement.

-Most of the generated manifest won't need any modification, but for every helm-chart in the `app_manifest.yaml`, a static overrides file will be created.
+Most of the generated manifest won't need any modification, but for every Helm chart in the `app_manifest.yaml`, a static-overrides file will be created.
-The static overrides contain all information that is not to be overwritten inside the values.yaml of the helm-chart.
+The static-overrides file contains all information that is not to be overwritten inside the values.yaml of the Helm chart.

 ### Plugins

-The generate will create 3 main plugins, the helm, the kustomize and the lifecycle.
+The StarlingX App Generator will create 3 main plugins: the Helm, the kustomize and the lifecycle plugins.

 - The `helm/APP_NAME.py` file is responsible for the overriding methods that will be used to create the Helm overrides for the StarlingX App.

-- The `kustomize_APP_NAME.py` is a plugin that is used to make changes to the top-level kustomization resource list based on the platform mode.
+- The `kustomize_APP_NAME.py` is a plugin that is used to make changes to the top-level `kustomization` resource list based on the platform mode.

 - The `lifecycle_APP_NAME.py` is responsible for performing lifecycle actions on the application using the lifecycle hooks of the StarlingX Platform.

-The files created by the generator will have empty implementations and is up to the developer to implement everything that is necessary for the application to run as intended.
+The files created by the generator will have an empty implementation and is up to the developer to implement everything that is necessary for the application to run as intended.

 The `sysinv` folder in the [StarlingX config repository](https://opendev.org/starlingx/config/src/branch/master/sysinv/sysinv/sysinv/sysinv) contains a multitude of functions and variables that may be helpful in the development of application plugins.

 ### Other files